AutoCodeSherpa: Symbolic Explanations in AI Coding Agents: Background

-PBT stands at a useful middle ground between example-based testing and formal methods.
-On the one hand, because PBT executes a large number of inputs, it is generally more rigorous than the most common example-based testing, which only checks a few inputs picked by the developer.
-On the other hand, PBT is usable on a wider range of programs and more scalable than formal methods.
-It is also more familiar to developers, because PBTs are syntactically similar to example-based tests, while formal methods require specialized mathematical knowledge and skills with formal checkers.
+PBTs stand at a useful middle ground between traditional software testing and formal methods.
+On one hand, because PBTs execute a large number of inputs, they are generally more rigorous than the most commonly used example-based testing, which only checks a few inputs picked by the developer.
+On the other hand, PBTs are usable on a wider range of programs and can be efficiently computed.
+PBTs have the further benefit of being syntactically similar to example-based tests, making them easy to access to developers.
+This is in contrast to deductive verification methods, which require specialized mathematical knowledge and thus have a higher entry barrier.